The Patent Litigation Law Review: India

 - different claims define different embodiments of the same inventive concept;

-- where claims are 'dependent', it incorporates by reference 'everything in the parent claim, and adds some further statement, limitations or restrictions';
+- where a claim is dependent, it incorporates by reference 'everything in the parent claim, and adds some further statement, limitations or restrictions';

 - a claim includes its preamble, transition phrase and body.
 The transition term may be open-ended or closed.